 - Everyone receives some ionising radiation every day from background radiation.
-This comes from our environment. - Your age and size will influence the amount of radiation used. - We ensure the amount of radiation we use is as low as possible.

-• Our CT equipment is regularly maintained and is subject to checks by both the radiographers and the medical physics teams.
+This comes from our environment. - Your age and size will influence the amount of radiation used. - We ensure that we keep the amount of radiation used as low as possible. - Our scanning equipment is regularly maintained and is subject to checks by both the radiographers and medical physics teams.